-- A. The principal, upon determining that a student is truant, shall notify the Superintendent of the student's truancy within five school days of the last unexcused absence. - B. Within five school days of notification, the Superintendent/designee will refer the student who has been determined to be truant to the school's general education intervention system as provided in 20-A MRSA § 4710 within five school days. - C. The intervention system staff will meet to determine the cause of the truancy and assess the effect of the student's absences, as well as any future absences for the student.
-If it is determined that a negative effect exists, the intervention system team shall develop an intervention plan to address the student's absences and the negative effect of these absences.
+- A. The principal, upon determining that a student is truant, shall notify the Superintendent of the student's truancy within five school days of the last unexcused absence. - B. Within in five school days of notification, the Superintendent/designee will refer the student who has been determined to be truant to the school's student assistance team. - C. The student assistance team will meet to determine the cause of the truancy and assess the effect of the student's absences, as well as any future absences for the student.
+If it is determined that a negative effect exists, the student assistance team shall develop an intervention plan to address the student's absences and the negative effect of these absences.